natcap/invest.users-guide/source/en/urban_mental_health.rst

 NE estimation [option 1] - Translating LULC to NDVI with attribute mapping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first approach estimates scenario-based nature exposure using land use and land cover (LULC) maps, which are widely used in other InVEST models and real-world urban planning applications.
 To apply this method, users must provide both a baseline LULC map and a scenario LULC map (e.g., reflecting future or counterfactual conditions).
-The change in nature exposure (ΔNE) is then derived by translating LULC categories into corresponding NDVI values, based on statistical relationships between land cover types and NDVI.
+The change in nature exposure (:math:`\Delta NE`) is then derived by translating LULC categories into corresponding NDVI values, based on statistical relationships between land cover types and NDVI.
 This relationship can either be derived by the user before running the model, or can be automatically calculated by the model if the user provides an NDVI map.
 For example, forested areas typically exhibit higher NDVI values than bare or built-up land.

 To enable this translation, users are required to supply an LULC attribute table that assigns an average or median NDVI value to each LULC type (see Table 1 for an example).
-Using this attribute table, the model computes :math:`NE_{baseline}` and :math:`NE_{scenario}` from the respective LULC maps, allowing for an estimation of ΔNE that reflects the projected landscape changes.
+Using this attribute table, the model computes :math:`NE_{baseline}` and :math:`NE_{scenario}` from the respective LULC maps, allowing for an estimation of :math:`\Delta NE` that reflects the projected landscape changes.

 The LULC-based scenarios usually include not only the greening conversion but also the conversion of natural or vacant land into built-up areas.
-In such cases, the model allows for negative values in ΔNE, capturing potential declines in nature exposure.
+In such cases, the model allows for negative values in :math:`\Delta NE`, capturing potential declines in nature exposure.
 This enables policymakers to assess not only the potential health benefits of urban greening but also the health risks associated with land use changes that reduce access to greenspace.

 Table 1.
 Sample Land use and land cover (LULC) attribute table.